zdurr22/namespaced-routes-lab/README.md

 2. Create a `PreferencesController`, routes, and views.
 Do this under an `Admin` module to separate it from the standard user functionality.
-3. Update the `songs#new` and `artists#new` actions to check that creating new songs or artists is enabled, and redirect to `/songs` and `/artists`, respectively, if that preference is disabled.
+3. Update the `songs#new` and `artists#new` actions to check that creating new songs or artists is enabled using the `Preference` class, and redirect to `/songs` and `/artists`, respectively, if that preference is disabled.
+If the preference is enabled, show the `new` view instead.
+   - **Hint**: Remember, there will only be one instance of the `Preference` class saved to the database.
+When determining if creating songs or artists is enabled, you'll need to find the **first** instance of the `Preference` class, and use that instance along with some conditional logic to determine whether to redirect or display the view.
 4. Make sure tests pass.